yezert/Tocher.JS/README.md

 Touch.JS references many valuable frameworks and optimizes them into them.
 We firmly believe that after continuous efforts, it may eventually become one of the choices for front-end development

+## What frameworks does Touch.js borrow from?

+Touch.JS draws on the following frameworks:
+- #### Vue.js (more)
+- #### React.js
+- #### Svelte.js

+## Why doesn't Touch.JS documentation?

+The documentation is under development and will be placed in the source code later, and we hope you will give this project and a star and a follow-up, so that you can see the update as soon as possible in the future

+## What if there is no documentation?

+We are developing some examples that you can learn about Touch.js first.
+And the source code isn't particularly confusing to read, and you can also read it to learn Touch.js